EVerest/everest-core/README.md

 ## TPM
 There is a configuration option to configure OpenSSL for use with a TPM.<br>
 `cmake` ... `-DUSING_TPM2=ON`<br>
-Note OpenSSL providers are not available for OpenSSL v1, OpenSSL v3 is required.

 The library will use the `UseTPM` flag and the PEM private key file to configure whether to use the `default` provider or the `tpm2` provider.